edlins/libPCA9685/README.md

         which allows for fast and efficient block reading and writing of all registers using I2C combined transactions.

+        The example application computes 16 new PWM values, writes the 16 PWM values, reads back the 16 PWM values, and compares the written values to the read values.
+        All of this happens in a single 16-channel "refresh".
-        On my B+, the example application computes new PWM values and updates all 16 channels in a single refresh, and completes about 1440 refreshes per second while consuming 10% of the CPU.
+        On my B+ (unloaded) the application completes about 725 refreshes per second.
-        This is also measured to be around 710 "effective" kbps which is very close to the theoretical maximum:
-        Fm+ I2C (1MHz) = 1,000,000 bps = 976 kbps (not inc I2C overhead)
-        or around 781 "effective" kbps (scaled by 8/10's to inc overhead).
-        8/10's is an approximation of the ratio of effective (data) bits to total (inc I2C control) bits.

         Copyright (c) 2016 Scott Edlin
         edlins ta yahoo tod com